 A: Yes.
 For the first time in 2006 one of our California clients could not obtain a building permit, because the building officials wanted our dome building kit certified that its design complied with the State of California’s building kit regulations.
 However, as of 2014 Ai has since learned that the Ai dome kit can be built in San Bernardino, Riverside,Trinity, Solona, Shasta and San Diego Counties.
 If planning on building in California and Florida, Ai will be happy to contact your building department.
 Ai will discuss Ai’s building kit, and email generic plans.
 We will speak with them and find out that if you submit California Engineer Sealed Plans, California engineer sealed snow, seismic, wind & bracing calculations, a passing Title 24 Energy Report along with all other required paperwork can a building permit be issued on the Ai dome?

 A: Ai suggests asking your building department a few questions such as: “What are the requirements for a residential building permit?
 Are there any additional requirements to build a geodesic dome?
 Does an engineer licensed for your state need to seal the building plans?”

-A: For all new construction in Florida, the building departments require Florida licensed engineer sealed plans, Florida Energy Report (these items can be purchased through Ai); site map, electrical/plumbing/HVAC diagrams, window/exterior door product approval numbers, shutters or impact glass and other paperwork.
+A: For all new construction in Florida, Florida licensed engineer sealed plans, Florida Energy Report (these items can be purchased through Ai); site map, electrical/plumbing/HVAC diagrams, window/exterior door product approval numbers, shutters or impact glass and other paperwork.
 Please call your Building Department to obtain a complete list.
 See Stock Plans & Stock Kit Pricing for engineer seal and energy report costs.